-On 1 August 2021, the new Transparency Register and Financial Information Act (Transparenzregister- und Finanzinformationsgesetz) has come into force, which has also led to far-reaching changes in the Transparency Register.
-From now on, all companies must enter their beneficial owners in the Transparency Register.
+On 01.08.2021, the new Transparency Financial Information Act on Money Laundering will come into force, which will also lead to far-reaching changes in the transparency register.
+In the future, all companies must enter their beneficial owners in the transparency register.
 The previous notification fiction based on entries in other registers no longer applies.

-Is there a need for adjustment as a result of the change in the law?
+Is there a need for adjuDoes the change force me to act?

-The Transparency Register is currently designed as a “catch-all” register and is now to be transformed into a full register.
-According to the new legal situation, companies will no longer be able to rely on the fact that their beneficial owners can be found in other public registers (commercial, cooperative, partnership, association or company registers).
-Instead, the company must now actively disclose the beneficial owners to the Transparency Register.
-From now on, the companies themselves will be responsible for ensuring that the data is complete, correct and up-to-date.
+The transparency register is currently designed as a subsidiary register and is now to be transformed into a full register.
+In future, companies will no longer be able to rely on the fact that their beneficial owners can be found in other public registers (commercial, cooperative, partnership, association, or company registers).
+Instead, the company must in future actively disclose the beneficial owners to the transparency register.
+From now on, the companies themselves will bear the responsibility for ensuring the completeness, correctness, and topicality of the data.

-Every company should become active in its own interest: Current practice shows that high fines are imposed even for minor violations of existing registration obligations.
-In individual cases, the fine can amount to up to five million euros or ten percent of the company’s total revenue.
-In addition, infringing companies are publicly named on the homepage of the central service agency of the Federal Government (Bundesverwaltungsamt) according to the motto “naming & shaming”.
+Every company should take action out of self-interest alone: Current practice shows that high fines are imposed even for minor violations of existing registration obligations.
+In individual cases, the fine can amount to up to five million euros or ten percent of the company’s total turnover.
+In addition, infringing companies are publicly named on the homepage of the Federal Administrative Office according to the motto “naming & shaming”.

 Who is the “beneficial owner” to be reported?

-In principle, the beneficial owner is any natural person who directly or indirectly holds more than 25 percent of the capital shares or voting rights of a company or exercises control over the company in question in a comparable manner.
-If there is no such person in the case of a company, foundation or association, the members of the board of directors or management are, in principle, so-called fictitious beneficial owners.
+In principle, a beneficial owner is any natural person who directly or indirectly holds more than 25 percent of the capital shares or voting rights of a company or exercises control over the company in question in a comparable manner.
+If there is no such person at a company, foundation or association, the members of the board of directors or management are, in principle, so-called fictitious beneficial owners.

-Am I affected by the changes as a stock-listed company?
+Am I affected by the changes as a listed company?

-Since transparency control via the listing of a company has not proven itself in practice, the exemption option for stock-listed companies has been eliminated.
-Listed companies and their subsidiaries are no longer exempt from the reporting obligation and must also enter their beneficial owners in the Transparency Register.
+Since transparency control via the stock exchange listing of a company has not proven itself in practice, the exemption option for listed companies has been removed.
+Listed companies and their subsidiaries are no longer exempt from the reporting obligation as of 01.08.2021 and must also enter their beneficial owners in the transparency register.

-Foreign companies are already subject to the obligation to report to the Transparency Register in the event of a direct acquisition of a domestic property.
-In addition, foreign companies are also subject to the reporting obligation if shares in a company with domestic real estate are transferred to them.
+Foreign companies are already subject to the obligation to report to the transparency register in the event of a direct acquisition of a domestic property.
+In addition, as of 01.08.2021, foreign companies are also subject to the reporting obligation if shares in a company with domestic real estate are transferred to them.
 The same applies to the acquisition of shares in a company with domestic real estate by foreign trustees.

-The catalogue has also been slightly expanded with regard to the data that must be notified.
-In addition to the first and last name, date of birth, place of residence, type and scope of beneficial interest, the place of birth and all nationalities of the beneficial owner must be provided.
+The catalog has also been slightly expanded with regard to the data that must be reported.
+In addition to the first and last name, date of birth, place of residence, type and scope of the beneficial interest, the place of birth and all nationalities of the beneficial owner must henceforth be provided.

 Are there transitional periods for the additional reporting requirements?

-Depending on their legal form, companies that have not yet reported data to the transparency register due to the previously existing notification fiction or the discontinuation of the reporting obligation (in the case of stock-listed companies) will be granted a transitional period to make up for the reporting:
+Depending on their legal form, companies that have not yet reported data to the transparency register due to the previously existing notification fiction or the discontinuation of the reporting obligation (in the case of listed companies) will be granted a transitional period allowing them to comply therewith:

-The transition periods only apply to the new reporting obligations and not to reports that should already have been submitted.
+The transitional periods only apply to the new reporting obligations and not to reports that should already have been submitted.

-The renewed tightening of transparency requirements shows how seriously the fight against money laundering and terrorist financing is taken at national and EU level.
-The changeover to a full register means two main things for companies:
+The renewed tightening of transparency requirements shows how seriously the issue of money laundering and terrorist financing is taken at national and EU level.
+The changeover to a full register primarily entails two points for companies:

-Insofar as the notification fiction previously applied, an independent notification is now necessary for an entry in the Transparency Register (taking into account the transition periods).
+1. insofar as the notification fiction previously applied, an independent notification is now necessary for an entry in the transparency register (taking into account the transition periods).